astral-sh/uv/docs/guides/build_and_publish.md

-# Publishing a package
+# Building and publishing a package

-uv supports building Python packages into source and binary distributions via `uv build` and uploading them to a registry with `uv publish`.
+uv supports building Python packages into source and binary distributions via the `uv` build backend, the `uv build` build frontend and uploading them to a registry with `uv publish`.

-## Preparing your project for packaging
+## Building your package

-Before attempting to publish your project, you'll want to make sure it's ready to be packaged for distribution.

 If your project does not include a `[build-system]` definition in the `pyproject.toml`, uv will not build it by default.
 This means that your project may not be ready for distribution.
 Read more about